AdityaGoyal11/SIERRA-Investments/README.md

 ### Testing

-The app has testing for both DynamoDB and Express routes.
+There is testing for express routes and DynamoDB

 1. Run all tests:
    ```